-Interestingly, in the early days of the Moscow Mule, it was more of a highball rather than a sour style drink.
-It basically was vodka and ginger beer with just a squeeze of lime over the top.
+Interestingly, in the early days of the Moscow Mule, it was more of a highball rather than a sour-style drink.
+It was essentially a vodka and ginger beer with just a squeeze of lime over the top.

 It’s in between.
 You can make one in seconds, it feels fancy and like a “craft cocktail”, and it’s a drink that nearly everyone likes.

 But there are still some things you need to know if you want to do it right and make a delicious Moscow Mule.

 Ingredients in a Moscow Mule